 You can now categorize your product listing without the need for the below workaround.
 In our Payment Tools or Product List payment settings, toggle Enable Categories to Yes.

 Please visit the following user guide to know more about Product Categories: How to Add Product Categories to Payment Fields.

 This guide will show how to expand even further the sub-label feature shown on this guide.
 We will add a sub-category group that further organized the products/items of a Purchase Order form.

 1. Create the Purchase Order Form.
 Add the sub-category sub-labels as mentioned using this guide.

 2. Add Collapse field on the Purchase Order form.
-Add as many as necessary (on this guide we added 4 Collapse field)
+Add as many as necessary (on this guide we added 4 Collapse fields)

-6. Embed the form's source code between the tags of the blank HTML page.
+6. Embed the form’s source code between the body tags of the blank HTML page.

-8. From this step and onward, we will now dissect the form's HTML code to move sections to create the sub-group and sub-label effect.
-It can be a bit tricky initially, but should be easy once understanding of the code is achieved.
+7. From this step and onward, we will now dissect the form’s HTML code to move sections to create the sub-group and sub-label effect.
+It can be a bit tricky initially but should be easy once the understanding of the code is achieved.

 e.
 The 1st category created when the collapse field is inserted should look like this.

-Note the importance of closing the and tags at last product/item in the 1st category.
+Note the importance of closing the and tags at the last product/item in the 1st category.

 8. The form in action can be tried here.

 Fact: The entire form’s HTML source code can be easily copied and pasted on a blank HTML page, and the page should still work.